How long until Hyperloop is here?

 With more travelers now wanting to switch from air to rail travel because of environmental concerns, Hyperloop raises the tantalizing prospect of greener transport networks that don't rely on decades-old, temperamental infrastructure.

-So it be a better alternative?
+So could it be a better alternative?
 Unsurprisingly, those involved in Hyperloop projects think it is, although they admit it will have some environmental impact, particularly during the testing phase.

 "It's 10 times more efficient than airplane and even more efficient than trains," says Tim Houter, CEO and co-founder of Hardt Hyperloop.
 Virgin Hyperloop One's Kelly says the tech will be about five times more energy-efficient than short-haul flights.